Binding Tariff Information (BTI)

 - Import Declaration - Automated Import System (AIS): in data element 2/3

 - Export Declaration - Automated Entry Processing (AEP): in Box 44.

 Validity of BTI

-- Normally valid for three years from the date of issue.
-BTIs issued prior to the 1st May 2016 will generally remain valid until the original date of expiry.
+A BTI is normally valid for three years from the date of issue.
+BTIs issued prior to 1 May 2016 will generally remain valid until the original date of expiry.